bahung1221/tek-vue-datetime/README.md

 (2) error : When is `true` --> Input border & label are red

-(3) color: Replace color for the hint, the borders & picker color
+(3) theme: Custom colors for the picker

-(4) month-year-color: Replace text color for the month & year number

-(5) button-color: Replace color for the buttons on bottom (validation & 'now')
+  - primaryColor: The main color of the picker, using for selected background, header background
+  - primaryVariantColor: The variant color of the picker, using for current day background and selected range background
+  - secondaryColor: The neutral color, using for hover background
+  - textColor: Text color of all the picker
+  - lightTextColor: Text color in active state (selected)
+  - backgroundColor: background color of the picker
+  - borderColor: border-top color of bottom bar (contains submit button)

 (6) locale:
 - Default value is the locale of the browser - Ex : Set `locale="vi"` to force to Vietnamese language